-VP is a deficiency of the enzyme protoporphyrinogen oxidase, due to a mutation, or change, in the PPOX gene.
+VP is a deficiency of the enzyme protoporphyrinogen oxidase, due to a mutation, or change, in the PPOX gene in the heme biosynthesis pathway.
 The disorder is autosomal dominant.
 The enzyme deficiency alone is not sufficient to produce the symptoms of VP and other activating factors, such as drugs, hormones, and dietary changes, must be present.
 Sometimes activating factors cannot be identified.
-Most people who have a mutation in the gene for HCP never develop symptoms; this is referred to as “latent” HCP.
+Most people who have a mutation in the gene for VP never develop symptoms; this is referred to as “latent” VP.
 Symptoms may develop after puberty, especially in women.
 Unlike AIP, symptoms may also include photosensitivity.

 DNA analysis of the PPOX gene is performed by full gene sequencing of all exons (coding regions), 20-30 base pairs into the introns (including splice sites), and the promoter region.
 This methodology should identify >99% of mutations listed in the Human Gene Mutation Database as well as novel mutations.

 Targeted mutation analysis, looking for the specific family's PPOX mutation, can also be performed.
 Documentation of the family's mutation must be provided.